2019 Election: IPS Board Members

 - Where reasonable, attending affiliate meetings within their continental zones either personally or electronically (i.e. via Skype).

-All board members will be elected in 2019.
-Regions with two members will have a 3-year and a 2-year term (based on the number of votes).
-Regions with one member will be randomly assigned a 2 or 3 year term.
-This will ensure that future elections will be staggered so that not all board members end their terms at the same time.
+All board members were elected in 2019.
+Regions with two members would have a 3-year and a 2-year term (based on the number of votes).
+Regions with one member would be randomly assigned a 2 or 3 year term.
+This ensures that future elections will be staggered so that not all board members end their terms at the same time.

-When voting begins in October, all IPS members will vote within their own continental zones.
-The people with the highest number of votes will be elected: first, second, and third, depending on the number of board members within that zone.
+All IPS members voted within their own continental zones.
+The people with the highest number of votes were elected: first, second, and third, depending on the number of board members within that zone.

-Board members begin their terms of office on January 1 and the new structure will take full effect with the first seating of the board at IPS 2020 in Edmonton.
+Board members began their terms of office on 1 January 2020 and the new structure took full effect with the first seating of the board at IPS 2020 in Edmonton.

 For technical reference, below is the text of the three main relevant sections of Bylaws and Standing Rules that relate to the new IPS Board structure.